benradstone/wandisco-documentation/docs/quickstarts/installation/installation-quickstarts.md

 sidebar_label: Choose a Quickstart
 ---

-Select an appropriate pre-configured environment on the sidebar for guidance on configuring your Fusion deployment.
+Select an appropriate pre-configured environment on the sidebar for guidance on configuring your LiveData Plane deployment.

 :::note
-These pre-configured environments relate to Dockerized Fusion, see the [Install Management UI](./install-ui.md) guide when managing existing Fusion deployments.
+These pre-configured environments relate to Dockerized LiveData Plane, see the [Install Management UI](./install-ui.md) guide when managing existing LiveData Plane deployments.
 :::

 _Examples_